MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-hybrid-auditing-preview.md

 2. Select **Audit log search**.

-3. Use this page to search for on-premises auditing events alongside your Office 365 auditing events.
+3. Use this page to search for on-premises auditing events alongside your Microsoft 365 auditing events.

 > [!NOTE]
->  You may need to wait approximately 30 minutes before on-premises auditing events show up in this display. <br>  While SharePoint Hybrid Auditing is in preview mode, it is possible to have some missing auditing events. <br>  Only a subset of the file activities is currently being uploaded from on-premises to Office 365.
+>  You may need to wait approximately 30 minutes before on-premises auditing events show up in this display. <br>  While SharePoint Hybrid Auditing is in preview mode, it is possible to have some missing auditing events. <br>  Only a subset of the file activities is currently being uploaded from on-premises to Microsoft 365.

-To learn more about Office 365 Auditing log search and how to use filtering to get tailored results, see [Search the audit log in the Office 365 Security &amp; Compliance Center](/office365/securitycompliance/search-the-audit-log-in-security-and-compliance).
+To learn more about Microsoft 365 Auditing log search and how to use filtering to get tailored results, see [Search the audit log in the Microsoft 365 Security &amp; Compliance Center](/office365/securitycompliance/search-the-audit-log-in-security-and-compliance).

 ## How to turn off SharePoint Hybrid Auditing

-The SharePoint Hybrid Auditing feature uses the **Microsoft SharePoint Insights** service to upload activity logs to Office 365.
-To discontinue uploading the logs to Office 365 you must stop the Microsoft SharePoint Insights service.
+The SharePoint Hybrid Auditing feature uses the **Microsoft SharePoint Insights** service to upload activity logs to Microsoft 365.
+To discontinue uploading the logs to Microsoft 365, you must stop the Microsoft SharePoint Insights service.

 Make sure you have SharePoint OnPrem Farm Administrator privilege and Local Administrator privilege in SharePoint OnPrem VM.